M0riturus/Real-time-Bus-Tracking/README.md

 Real Time Bus Tracker
 Overview
 The Real Time Bus Tracker project is a  web application that displays the movement of a bus between MIT and Harvard campuses on a map.
-It uses Mapbox GL JS for rednering and animating the map.
-Once initaed by the user, the bus moves along the route between the two predetermined locations.
+It uses Mapbox GL JS for rendering and animating the map.
+Once initiated by the user, the bus moves along the route between the two predetermined locations.

 Files
 index.html: The main HTML file for this web application.